veracrypt/VeraCrypt-CrashCollector/README.md

 ## Requirements

-- PHP 8.1 and up, with the SQLite and PHPRedis extensions
+- PHP 8.1 and up, with the SQLite and PHPRedis extensions (using SQLite Library 3.35.4 or later)
 - a webserver configured to run PHP
 - a Redis server
 - Composer, to install the required dependencies